mindspore-ai/docs/tutorials/lite/source_en/quick_start/train_lenet.md

 ## Overview

 Here we will demonstrate the code that trains a LeNet model using MindSpore Training-on-Device infrastructure.
-The code segements that are given below are provided fully in [MindSpore gitee](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/train_lenet/).
+The code segments that are given below are provided fully in [MindSpore gitee](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/train_lenet/).

 The completed training procedure is as follows: